Mobile App Development Process

 Backend development includes all the server-side engineering.
 As a rule, the groundwork for the backend architecture is already laid down in the tech scope.

 Depending on tech specifications and functional requirements, we may need to build or integrate the tools to manage the app’s content (content management system), store and pull user data when necessary (database), work with third-party systems and other software you may be already using (widgets, APIs).
 In many cases, we need to engage third-party cloud services to host and maintain the app’s infrastructure.

-Another important part of backend development is ensuring strong data security, including user data safety, secure authentification methods, encryption technology, etc. In 2021, poor data security practices may cost a company millions of dollars in fees.
+Another important part of backend development is ensuring strong data security, including user data safety (particularly important for healthcare mobile app features), secure authentification methods, encryption technology, etc. In 2021, poor data security practices may cost a company millions of dollars in fees.

 Quality assurance is an integral part of every development cycle.
 There are several types of testing implemented during app development.
 There are functional and performance tests that help ensure everything works as it should, the app is fast and can handle the load.
 Usability tests focus on user experience.
 We also test the application on different devices and device simulators to check how everything renders on various screen sizes.